 What is a historic building?

-We manage many historic buildings in our portfolio – ranging from buildings in every category of listing through to 1960s buildings that have been listed because they are deemed to have architectural merit – so likely to be historic buildings of the future.
+We manage many historic buildings in our portfolio – ranging from buildings in every category of listing through to 1960s buildings that have been listed because they are deemed to have architectural merit – so are likely to be the historic buildings of the future.
 If you live in a historic or listed building and would like to discuss how we can work together, we would be delighted to hear from you.